mangalm96/KeyGames-pke/README.md

 # KeyGames: pke+

-This is the repository for the pke+ implementation of KeyGames and other systems from the paper "KeyGames: A Game Theoretic approach to Keyphrase Extraction" accepted at COLING 2020.
+This is the repository for the pke+ implementation of KeyGames and other systems from the paper "KeyGames: A Game Theoretic approach to Keyphrase Extraction" published at COLING 2020.

 ## Requirements